-Need a computer and wifi?
-The library offers free access to laptops and desktops, and assistance navigating websites.
+Need wifi?
+The library offers free access to wifi available outside the building.

 Vermont does not distribute free paper forms through libraries.
 You can print blank forms at the Library.
 The first 10 pages are free, and the rest are $.10 per printed side, or see below for information on ordering or printing copies on your own.

 If you would like to request forms through the mail: